Bee Thousand: Recording

 Unlike some of the band's earlier releases, Bee Thousand was not recorded in a studio, but rather on four-track machines or other primitive home recording devices in the garages and basements of various band members.
 Moreover, many of the demo takes of the songs were the ones that were used for the album.
-Due in part to both of these factors, several unusual errors are present in the album's recording and mixing; for example, the guitar track drops out at one point in "Hardcore UFO's".
+Due in part to both of these factors, several unusual errors are present in the album's recording and mixing; for example, the guitar track drops out at one point in both "Hardcore UFO's" and “Mincer Ray”.
 The band's choice to use inexpensive recording devices was initially a matter of economics, but eventually the band grew to prefer the sound.
 Pollard said that:

 Kevin Fennell similarly said, "When Bee Thousand came out we sounded much less professional than we did in 1982.
 The music was much more spontaneous."
 Pollard also said that, at the time, the band's recording style was intended to sound like Beatles bootlegs.
 Furthermore, songs were usually completed in a minimum number of takes with no rehearsal beforehand.
 In all, recording for the album was extremely brief, taking only three days, with Pollard estimating that each song took roughly half an hour.